This post is also available in: French

 There are three ways to get from Corfu airport to your destination on the island.

 By bus: There is a public bus (No 15) going to town and the port.
 It stops also at the Intercity bus station.
 From there you can take another bus to reach your final destination around the island.
 For more information check here.

 By Taxi: There are many taxis at the airport that can drive you anywhere on the island.

 By Private Transfer – Welcome Pick-Ups: You can pre-book and prepay your car online.
-A professional English speaking driver will be waiting for you at the airport holding a sign with your name, a bottle of water and the map of the island.
-Welcome Pick-Ups charge exactly as much as a regular taxi but give you the peace of mind.
-A ride from the airport to the port or town center costs 15 € during daytime 05:00 – 24:00 and 20 € during the night 00:00 – 05:00.
+A professional English speaking driver will be waiting for you at the airport holding a sign with your name, a bottle of water, and the map of the island.
+Welcome Pick-Ups charge exactly as much as a regular taxi but give you peace of mind.
+A ride from the airport to the port or town centre costs 15 € during daytime 05:00 – 24:00 and 20 € during the night 00:00 – 05:00.
 A ride from the airport to Kavos will take approximately 60 minutes and costs 91€ (up to 4 people sharing a car).

 It is a 5-star luxury beach resort located in Agios Ioannis Peristeron, southern of Corfu town.
 The resort boasts more than 380 rooms, 2 swimming pools, a private beach, a kid’s club, a spa, 10 restaurants and bars and beautiful gardens.
 We had a junior suite with private pool overlooking the garden.
 The staff were very welcoming and friendly.
 The hotel makes also a great place to explore the island.